lmitechnologies/Gadget_Inspection_Template/automation/README.md

   - Checks if connection is still active.
 Doesn't take any arguments returns a bool.
 True if connection is still good, false otherwise.
 - def decision_mapping(self, mgs: str) -> Tuple[str, List[str]]
   - Translates the model pipeline result to an automation *action*.
 Takes as an argument a string representation of gadget_core pipeline message.
 Returns a tuple, a string representing the *action* and a list of strings representing any metadata associated with the action.
-- def send_action(self, action: str, aux_info: List[str]) -> bool:
+- def send_action(self, action: str, aux_info: List[str]) -> List[str]:
   - Sends the action to the automation machine.
 It takes the result of decision_mapping as its arguments, a string representing the action and a list of strings representing any metadata.
-It returns a bool.
-True if the action was sent, False otherwise
+Optionally returns list of tags to send to GoFactory

 ## Configs JSON File